 Just like any other joints in our body they can be over-extended, overused, strained and injured.
 Sometimes we don’t realise at the time that we have placed extra load on them and strained them until a few hours later when they start to give us pain or we wake up and are not able to move properly.
 Unlike when we sprain our ankle for example we can not necessarily take our weight off these spinal joints or not move them until they get better.

-Symptoms of acute joint sprains
+Symptoms of acute joint sprains in the spine.

 - Sharp pain with movement – like a little knife, pinch or spasm